Kaysims/Grip-Club/README.md

 </details><br />

+6. When i was testing the responsiveness using [Am i responsive](https://ui.dev/amiresponsive) it should that the phone image had a gap at the top where the overlay rgba did not cover the hero image.
+Within Google Dev tools this did not show.
+I decided last minute to change this just to be sure that the overlay covered the hero image completely.

 ## Bugs Unfixed :

 1. Google dev tools flagged "Serve images in next-gen formats" which states that png images should be changed to WebP or AVIF format.
 I did attempt to do this and used a website to convert images to AVIF called [AVIF converter](https://avif.io/) however it would not download to my computer giving me an error message.
 I decided to stick with the png images for this project.
 In the future, i will try to work out and understand how to use AVIF and Webp to ensure this does not happen again.